-Current maritime MES terminals blocking performance results
+Blocking performance Levels for Current maritime MES terminals

-Blocking threshold results from a single LTE channel transmission
+Blocking performance results from a single LTE channel transmission

 Three different models of Inmarsat C and Fleet Broadband (FB) have been measured against a single 5 MHz LTE channel at various LTE centre frequencies between 1512 and 1517 MHz, and the results are presented in Table 6, 7 and 8 below.
 Also presented i are, the approximate number and the year of production of each model, and the frequency at which the blocking test was carried out.

-Table 6: Measured blocking threshold levels for models of current Inmarsat C and FB maritime terminals from a single LTE channel
+Table 6: Measured blocking performance levels for models of current Inmarsat C and FB maritime terminals from a single LTE channel